ayanahye/Life-Expectancy-Analysis/README.md

     * Despite improvements, females are expected to maintain a higher life expectancy than males in all income groups

 3. **Low-Income Groups**
-    * In the near future, it is likely than low-income females will surpass the life expectancy of malesin the low-middle income group.
+    * In the near future, it is likely than low-income females will surpass the life expectancy of males in the low-middle income group.